Best daily deals

 The noise canceling comparison chart for the AirPods Pro (2nd generation) and the Beats Fit Pro, which shows that both earbuds have really good noise canceling, with the AirPods Pro being just slightly better.

-Both the Apple AirPods Pro (2nd generation) and the Beats Fit Pro have great noise canceling, the AirPods Pro is just slightly better.
+Both the Apple AirPods Pro (2nd generation) and the Beats Fit Pro have great noise canceling; the AirPods Pro is just slightly better.

 The Apple AirPods Pro (2nd generation) has great active noise canceling.
 It’ll be a great companion for commutes or at work if you want to eliminate noises around you.
 The ANC performs especially well in the low and midrange frequencies.
 It also has pretty good isolation, which is required to get the most out of the Adaptive Transparency Mode these buds offer, powered by the new H2 chip.

-The Beats Fit Pro has similarly performing ANC, although it doesn’t deliver quite as well as the AirPods Pro (2nd generation) in the midrange, but is still great at canceling out noise.
+The Beats Fit Pro has similarly performing ANC, although it doesn’t deliver quite as well as the AirPods Pro (2nd generation) in the midrange, but it is still great at canceling out noise.

 Getting a good fit is important for getting the kind of ANC performance you see on the above chart, so it’s a good idea to use the in-ear fit test both earbuds offer.
 Lacking a good fit increases the likelihood of increasing the volume too high and causing noise-induced hearing loss.